kabasset/Linx/README.md

 **Pointwise transforms**

-Data classes offer a variety of pointwise services which can either modify the data in-place or return new instances or values.
+Data containers offer a variety of pointwise transforms which can either modify the data in-place or return new instances or values.
-In-place services are methods, such as `Image::exp()`, while new-instance services are free functions, such as `exp(const Image&)`:
+In-place transforms are methods, such as `Image::exp()`, while new-instance transforms are free functions, such as `exp(const Image&)`:

 ```cpp
 auto a = Linx::Image(...);